maska228/maska228/README.md

-- if you need to contact me (for some odd reason) you can, at: Moiseev-MP@yandex.com
+- if you need to contact me (for some odd reason) you can, at: [Moiseev-MP@yandex.com](mailto:Moiseev-MP@yandex.com)
-- ~~i also have a twitter account~~ nvm rkn blocked twt like 10 days ago apparently.
+- i also have a reddit account: [u/Cool-Cup-228](https://reddit.com/u/Cool-Cup-228)
-- i also have a reddit account: u/Cool-Cup-228
+- or you could just write me